 The use of SDLC tools can considerably improve the software development processes.
 Here are the key benefits:

-• Better project tracking and visibility: Enables managers to see the work that has been done, know where the challenges are, and make decisions based on evidence.
+- Better project tracking and visibility: Enables managers to see completed work, identify where challenges lie, and make decisions based on evidence.

-• Scalability and integration: Integrate easily with other platforms (e.g., GitHub Actions for CI/CD), making it easier to scale processes as projects grow.
+- Scalability and integration: Easily integrate with other platforms (e.g., GitHub Actions for CI/CD), making it easier to scale processes as projects grow.

 Challenges of implementing SDLC tools